 Control Assessment Compliance 4.1.1 Yes.
 Site Analysis Site analysis plan is to be provided.
 Appropriate site analysis plan provided.
 4.1.2 Yes.
-Cut and Fill res.
-DAs are to illustrate where it is necessary to cut and/or fill land and provide justification for the proposed changes to the land levels.
-Cut and fill plan provided.
+Cut and Fill DAs are to illustrate where it is necessary to cut and/or fill land and provide justification for the proposed changes to the land levels.
+Cut and fill plan provided within site plan.
 The maximum amount of cut shall not exceed 1m.
 The maximum amount of fill shall not exceed 1m.
 Cut and fill plan indicates cut and fill <1.0m.
 Fill within 2.0m of a property boundary shall be fully contained by the use of deepened (drop) edge beam construction with no fill permitted outside of this building footprint.
-No fill proposed within 2.0m of a property boundary.
-The use of a deepened edge beam shall not exceed 1m above natural ground level.
-Less than 1m.
+Fill to be contained within a DEB.
+The use of a deepened edge beam shall not exceed 1m above natural ground level. <1m DEB.
 Where excavation or filling is required alongside a driveway, it shall be retained by a retaining wall.
-NA.
-4.1.3 Yes.
+N/A 4.1.3 Yes.
 Sustainable Building Design.
 The majority of plant species are to be selected from the preferred species listed at Appendix C and indigenous species are preferred.
-Proposed landscaping is consistent with species from Appendix C. The provisions of BASIX will apply with regards to water requirements and usage.
+Provided.
+The provisions of BASIX will apply with regards to water requirements and usage.
 The development complies with the requirements as set out by the provided BASIX certificate.
 The design of dwellings is to maximise cross flow ventilation.
-Design of dwelling incorporates large open living spaces allowing for cross flow ventilation to occur.
-The orientation of dwellings, location of living rooms and the positioning and size of windows and other openings is to take advantage of solar orientation to maximise natural light penetration to Location of living rooms and windows located appropriately to enable maximisation of capturing natural light.
+Design of dwelling incorporates open living spaces allowing for cross flow ventilation to occur.
+The orientation of dwellings, location of living rooms and the positioning and size of windows and other openings is to take advantage of solar orientation to maximise Location of living rooms and windows located appropriately so as to enable maximisation of capturing natural light.